Belize Defence Force: Belize Defence Force Band

 The BDF Band was formed on 1 January 1978 from the former Belize Volunteer Guard Band, under the mastership of the late Warrant Officer Class 1, Walter P. Lamb.
 The band was originally formed in 1947 from the North Caribbean Force (Battalion of Belize) fundamentally as a Drum & Bugle Corps, at Mount Pleasant Creek, Central Farm in the Cayo District.
 In 1952, it added the brass section to the Drums & Bugles Corps that was the nucleus of what would evolve into the existing BDF Band.

 Three reserve companies

-As of 2012, there are also 40 British Army personnel stationed in Belize.

-Special Operations Team

-Belize Special Assignment Group (BSAG)

-Is an elite unit of the B.D.F., tasked with undertaking high-risk operations which require specialized military skills and capabilities.
-Not much is known about the group, which is probably intentional, since it is designed to handle covert operations as well.